 Chen Yi raced out of the door before Wallace could stop him.
 Little did Chen Yi know that Wallace was smiling secretly about something.

-Jacky and Qiao Qiao were at the end of the block before they removed their hands from each other’s shoulders.
+Jacky and Qiao Qiao were at the end of the block before they removed their hands from one another.

 “Thanks,” Jacky said, turning to Qiao Qiao.